Zarr core specification (version 3.0)#

 Different types of extensions can exist and they can be grouped as follows:

-If such extension points are used by groups or arrays, they are required, except for data types specifying fallback data types.
+If such extension points are used by groups or arrays, they are required.

 See zarr-developers/zarr-specs#49 for a list of potential extensions.